Property Ownership Options

 4.6.
 Make a Will

 If you are resident in France, in the absence of a Will or other inheritance planning measures being taken, the rules of an intestate inheritance apply.

 These grant automatic rights of inheritance to a surviving married spouse and children, or to other relatives in the absence of a surviving spouse or children.

 Nevertheless, a French Will (or Will made in any other country over assets based in France) cannot override French inheritance laws, which grants entrenched rights of inheritance to your children,

 However, since 2015 it is possible under European law to adopt the inheritance laws of your home country.

 In the presence of a Will, and without use of the European law on successions, only your children retain their entrenched rights of inheritance (you could actually disenfranchise your spouse, if you so wished, provided you had children!).

-Once again, we can remind ourselves of that part of your estate which, in the presence of children, is freely disposable:
+We can remind ourselves of that part of your estate which, in the presence of children, is freely disposable:

 Table: Freely Disposable